x3fication/Banana/README.md

 # Banana
-This is a free & better alternative to MCPTool
+This is a free and better alternative to MCPTool

 # Installation
 ## Requirements